Here’s how to troubleshoot problems you might have while configuring Google Cloud Directory Sync (GCDS).

 - Turn on Replace domain names in LDAP email addresses in the Google Domain Settings, so that your Group Name Attribute matches the Google-side group names.

 - Add the domain name to the group name by specifying a Group Name Suffix in your Group Search Rule.

 Make sure you have selected MS Active Directory in the server type field of the LDAP Configuration section.

 This option (shown as

 SUPPRESS_DOMAIN in the XML file) is used if the email addresses in the LDAP directory are in a different domain than your Google domain.
-When you enable it, GCDS strips the domain part off all of the email addresses it reads.
+When you turn it on, GCDS strips the domain part off all of the email addresses it reads.

 Any processing is done without the domain name.
 If you use exclusion rules based on email addresses, you need to consider only the local part of the email address for the exclusion rule.

-For example, if you have Replace domain names in LDAP email addresses disabled, and you're creating an Exact Match exclusion rule, you'd enter email@example.com as the user's email address to match.
-If you've enabled Replace domain names in LDAP email addresses, you'd need to use just johndoe.
-Trying to match firstname.lastname@example.org won't work, because @company.com is stripped prior to the comparison.
+For example, if you have Replace domain names in LDAP email addresses turned off, and you're creating an Exact Match exclusion rule, you'd enter email@example.com as the user's email address to match.
+If you've turned on Replace domain names in LDAP email addresses, you'd need to use just johndoe.
+Trying to match firstname.lastname@example.org won't work, because @example.com is stripped prior to the comparison.

 When provisioning groups using GCDS, you can't nest dynamic groups underneath static groups (or static groups underneath dynamic groups).
 GCDS requires static groups to be queried separately from dynamic groups, however all nested groups have to be a part of the same query.